Hemsedal Ice (Norway)

 - Waterproof jacket and trousers – durable breathable fabrics are essential

 - Softshell jacket – this is an optional choice as you can wear a waterproof jacket to climb if you prefer, but conditions in Norway can be quite dry and so a softshell often works well

-- B3 boots and suitable socks – please do read the additional info below and ask if you have any questions about boots
+- B3 boots and suitable socks – please ask if you have ANY questions about boots

 - Gaiters – essential for keeping snow out of your boots)